62 Arietis

 62 Arietis is a single star in the northern constellation of Aries, a few degrees to the north of Tau Arietis.
 62 Arietis is the Flamsteed designation.
 It is visible to the naked eye as a dim, yellow-hued star with an apparent visual magnitude of 5.52.
 Based upon an annual parallax shift of 4.7±0.1 mas, it is approximately 690 ly distant from the Earth.

 This object is an aging giant star with a stellar classification of G5 III, most likely (96% chance) on the horizontal branch.
 Having exhausted the supply of hydrogen at its core, the star has expanded to 35 times the Sun's radius.
 It is around 219 million years old with 3.7 times the mass of the Sun.
 The star is radiating 533 times the Sun's luminosity from its enlarged photosphere at an effective temperature of 4,665 K.

 Chinese name

-In Chinese astronomy, 62 Arietis is called 天阿, Pinyin: Tiānhé, meaning Celestial River, because this star is marking itself and stand alone in Celestial River asterism, Hairy Head mansion (see : Chinese constellation). 天阿 (Tiānhé) is westernized into Teen Ho, but according to another opinion about this asterism, Teen Ho is asterism consisting four stars in Aries.
+In Chinese astronomy, 62 Arietis is called Tiān'ē (天阿), meaning Celestial Concave, because this is the only star in the Celestial Concave asterism, Hairy Head mansion (see: Chinese constellation).
+(Note: Stellarium, citing Yi Shitong (1981)) Ian Ridpath instead translates this name as "celestial river" and identifies it as HR 999.
+R. H. Allen's Star Names (1899) rendered this name as Teen Ho, but described it as an asterism of four stars in Aries.

-Another "Tiānhé" (Celestial River) in Tail mansion, is an asterism consisting of the stars in Ophiuchus.